 Every year we want to celebrate the artistry and talent of so many of our photographers.
 We select our top photos of the year.
 These photos have a special “it-factor” above the rest.
 We say that they are so special that we can easily imagine them being in a magazine.
 It is a higher standard and frankly a challenge for us to eliminate so many and select so few.
-Those first nine photos were in random order.
+Those bottom nine are in random order.
 All stunning in their own unique way.
-Theses last three…..are our top three choices.
-What a tough decision it was.
+What a tough decision it was,

 Third Best Picture of 2022 By Y Studio Photography